runtimeverification/javamop/README.md

      </target>
    ```

-   After that, you can run their tests with agent as usual by using
+   After that, you can run tests with the agent as usual by using
    ```ant ${test_target_name}```.

 4. Java agent is easily integrated into IDEs like IntelliJ, Eclipse,